OREGON 7 Electoral Votes

 U.S. House: 4D, 1R - 1.
 S.Bonamici (D) | 2.
 G.Walden (R) | 3.
 E.Blumenauer (D) | 4.
 P.DeFazio (D) | 5.
 K.Schrader (D).

-U.S. House: All five Members were re-elected; the closest contest was in the 5th CD, where Rep. Kurt Schrader (D) won a third term by a comfortable margin, defeating Fred Thompson (R) by 54.04% to 42.45%.
+U.S. House: All five Members were re-elected.
+The closest race was in CD5 (Central Coast east to Mount Hood) where Rep. Kurt Schrader (D) defeated Willis Colm (R) by 53.47% to 43.00%.

 State Legislature: